marichka194/ds-tech-task/README.md

 ## Install dependencies

-Declare any dependencies in `src/requirements.txt` for `pip` installation and `src/environment.yml` for `conda` installation.

-To install them, run:
+To install the dependencies, run:

 ```
 pip install -r src/requirements.txt
 ```

 ## Run Kedro pipeline

+Code of the node-methods and code describing the pipeline can be found in `src/ds_tech_task/pipelines/data_processing/` folder.

 To run the pipeline and get output in all the three available formats, run it with: